sprasadhpy/Time-Series-Models-using-python/README.md

 # Time_Series_Models-using-python
+**Prepared this notebook as a part of computational finance course that i teach for undergrad/grad students**

+Univariate_ARIMA_models

-Univariate_ARIMA_models, ARCH/GARCH Volatility Forecasting models, VAR model for macro fundamentals forecasts
+ARCH/GARCH Volatility Forecasting models

+VAR model for macro fundamentals forecasts